jiz322/GoCSE392/Go Implementation/README.md

 ```bash
 python runTraining4tars.py
 ```
-For training 9*9 model, run this line 4 times and do not forget to modify the name of network's tar file each time in Coach.
+For training 9*9 model, run this line 4 times and do not forget to modify the name of network's tar file each time in the Coach.

 When 4 network weight is ready, update the best network weight with the best of these 4.
 ```bash